avictormorais/syncVerse/README.md

 5. **Click** on "Load unpacked" and select the directory where you unzipped the extension.
 6. syncVerse should now be installed and ready to use.

+## Browser Compatibility 🌐

+syncVerse is compatible with the following browsers and platforms:

+- **Google Chrome**: Fully supported.
+- **Microsoft Edge**: Fully supported.
+- **Chrome-based Browsers**: Such as Brave and Opera, fully supported.
+- **Mozilla Firefox**: Not supported due to lack of native Picture-in-Picture (PiP) support.

+## Supported Streaming Services 🎵

+syncVerse supports the following music streaming services:

+- Spotify
+- Deezer
+- YouTube Music
+- (more services will be added in the future)

+If you wish to add support for a new streaming service, feel free to make a request.

 ## Usage 🎶

 Once syncVerse is installed, follow these steps to use it: